Considerations for Performing Safe Measurement on the Internet

 individual or organisation whose data is used in communications over

-the internet, most broadly, and those who use the internet to
+the internet, and most broadly, those who use the internet to

 Active measurement: Active measurements generate or modify traffic.